hashicorp/consul/website/source/docs/agent/config_entries.html.md

 ### Managing Configuration Entries with the Consul CLI

-Configuration entries should usually managed with the Consul [CLI](/docs/commands/config.html).
+Configuration entries should be managed with the Consul [CLI](/docs/commands/config.html).
 The `consul config` command has four subcommands for managing the entries: `write`, `read`, `list` and `delete`.

 #### Creating or Updating a Configuration Entry